Pantomime: 1806–1836

 Grimaldi's performances elevated the role by "acute observation upon the foibles and absurdities of society, and his happy talent of holding them up to ridicule.
 He is the finest practical satyrist [sic] that ever existed. ...
 He was so extravagantly natural, that the most saturnine looker-on acknowledged his sway; and neither the wise, the proud, or the fair, the young nor the old, were ashamed to laugh till tears coursed down their cheeks at Joe and his comicalities."
 Grimaldi's performances were important in expanding the importance of the harlequinade until it dominated the pantomime entertainment.

-By the 1800s, therefore, children went to the theatre around the Christmas and New Year holiday (and often at Easter or other times) primarily to witness the craziness of the harlequinade chase scene.
-It was the most exciting part of the "panto", because it was fast-paced and included spectacular scenic magic as well as slapstick comedy, dancing and acrobatics.
+By the 1800s, therefore, children went to the theatre around the Christmas and New Year holiday, Easter and other times, primarily to witness the craziness of the harlequinade chase scene.
+It was the most exciting part of the "panto", because it was fast-paced and included spectacular scenic effects as well as slapstick comedy, dancing and acrobatics.
 The presence of slapstick in this part of the show evolved from the characters found in Italian commedia dell'arte.
 The plot of the harlequinade was relatively simple; the star-crossed lovers, Harlequin and Columbine, run away from Columbine's foolish father, Pantaloon, who is being slowed down in his pursuit of them by his servant, Clown, and by a bumbling policeman.
 After the time of Grimaldi, Clown became the principal schemer trying to thwart the lovers, and Pantaloon was merely his assistant.

 The opening "fairy story" was often blended with a story about a love triangle: a "cross-grained" old father who owns a business and whose pretty daughter is pursued by two suitors.
 The one she loves is poor but worthy, while the father prefers the other, a wealthy fop.
 Another character is a servant in the father's establishment.
 Just as the daughter is to be forcibly wed to the fop, or just as she was about to elope with her lover, the good fairy arrives.
 This was followed by what was often the most spectacular part of the production, the magical transformation scene.
 In early pantomimes, Harlequin possessed magical powers that he used to help himself and his love interest escape.
 He would tap his wooden sword (a derivative of the Commedia dell'arte slapstick or "batte") on the floor or scenery to make a grand transition of the world around him take place.
 The scene would switch from being inside some house or castle to, generally speaking, the streets of the town with storefronts as the backdrop.
 The transformation sequence was presided over by a Fairy Queen or Fairy Godmother character.
 The good fairy magically transformed the leads from the opening fairy story into their new identities as the harlequinade characters.
 Following is an example of the speech that the fairy would give during this transformation:

 Lovers stand forth.
 With you we shall begin.

 You will be fair Columbine – you Harlequin.